 Once you have a business model picked out, inventory ready, you need a launch plan.
 Below is a basic example of what that might look like the week leading up to launch:

-Monday: Get your Facebook and Instagram profiles set up so people know how to get in contact with you.
-Start posting pictures well in advance of launch on what you’re working on!
-This can be anything from pictures of your crew, shiny truck, or a basic video.
+- Monday: Get your Facebook and Instagram profiles set up so people know how to get in contact with you.
+Start posting pictures well in advance of launch day to showcase what you’re working on!
+This can be anything from pictures of your crew, a shiny truck, or a basic video.

 There are a bunch of templates online to model after like this one from Bplans.com.
 They have a pretty good selection of plans you can copy and tweak depending on your goals.
 Most contain sections where you highlight the structure of your business, like: